wgmo/graphtik/docs/source/operations.rst

 At a high level, an operation is a node in a computation graph.
 Graphtik uses an :class:`.Operation` class to abstractly represent these computations.
-The class specifies the *requirments* for a function to participate in a computation graph; those are its input-data **needs**, and the output-data it **provides**.
+The class specifies the *requirements* for a function to participate in a computation graph; those are its input-data **needs**, and the output-data it **provides**.